 Regulations.gov, while not an official source of administrative rules, provides an online portal for access to agency rulemaking documents, including proposed rules and public comments submitted in regard to proposed rules.

-The Law Librarians' Society of Washington D.C. has an excellent Research Guide to the Federal Register and the Code of Federal Regulations.
-This guide provides information on the historical development of the Federal Register and CFR, guidance on the contents and organization of the Federal Register and CFR, and insight on finding tools to utilize with the Federal Register and CFR.
+This guide, from the Law Librarians' Society of Washington D.C., provides information on the historical development of the Federal Register and CFR, guidance on the contents and organization of the Federal Register and CFR, and insight on finding tools to utilize with the Federal Register and CFR.

 The Federal Register is the official publication of the executive branch.
 It is published daily and contains final regulations, proposed regulations, and notices of federal agencies and departments.
 It also includes presidential documents including executive orders and proclamations.

 When a notice of proposed rulemaking or a proposed rule is printed in the Federal Register, the agency states why the rule is needed and under what "authority" (enabling act) the rule is being promulgated.
 Names and telephone numbers of agency contacts are given so that the agency can receive comments on the proposed rule.
 When the final rule is published in the Federal Register, a statement is typically included that summarizes the comments received on the rule and states any changes in the final rule.
 There is also a citation to the Federal Register where the proposed rule was printed.

 The "Unified Agenda" is published in the Federal Register in October and April of each year.
 The "Agenda" is a good place to review and prepare for any regulatory activity.
 Within the "Agenda," each agency lists the following information:

 For more information on the Federal Register, visit the National Archive’s Federal Register Tutorial: What it is and How to Use It.